Barclays' new CEO shows Britain's biggest investment bank is going back to the Bob Diamond era

 The CEO in waiting

-In 2012, Barclays tried to rehabilitate its image after it became the first bank to settle with UK and US regulators over manipulating Libor.
+In 2012, Barclays tried to completely rehabilitate its image after it became the first bank to settle with UK and US regulators over manipulating LIBOR.

-Libor, or the London interbank offered rate, is the daily measure meant to show the rate at which banks will lend to one another.
-It is used to price hundreds of trillions of dollars’ worth of financial products.
+LIBOR — or the London interbank offered rate — is the daily measure meant to show the rate at which banks will lend to each other and is used to price hundreds of trillions of dollars worth of financial products.

 In 2009 he was promoted to CEO of the Wall Street titan’s investment bank.
-This was after leading the group’s asset-management division and before that the lender’s private banking unit.
+This was after leading the group’s asset management division and prior to that the lender’s private banking unit.

-He told Fortune Magazine in 2010 that he would “take an office at [hedge fund] Highbridge and sail” if he didn’t get to head the bank someday.
+He famously said in 2010 to Fortune Magazine that he would “take an office at [hedge fund] Highbridge and sail” if he didn’t get to head the bank some day.
 It was clear he was aiming for the top job at a publicly listed bank.

 It was no surprise at the time to hear him touted as being groomed to take over from chairman and CEO Jamie Dimon at some point in the future.

-More important, in 2012 he was reportedly shortlisted to take the CEO role from Diamond at Barclays, after Diamond resigned amid great pressure from politicians, the public, and his own bank.
+More importantly, in 2012 he was reportedly shortlisted to take the CEO role from Bob Diamond at Barclays, after Diamond resigned amid great pressure from politicians, the public and his own bank.

 More like Bob and less like Antony

-You’ve got to feel sorry for Jenkins.
-He was hired because he was primarily the opposite of Diamond and was fired for carrying out the transformation of the bank.
+You’ve got to feel sorry for Antony Jenkins.
+He was hired because he was primarily the absolute opposite of Diamond and was fired for carrying out the transformation of the bank.

 Jenkins worked for Barclays for 30 years — give or take a few years when he moved to Citigroup in 1989 for a short stint.